-This is in response to a letter from your authorized representative dated June 2, 2000, requesting a ruling that A's surrender of her U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter from your authorized representative dated December 28, 2000, requesting a ruling that A's surrender of her U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+Additional information was submitted in letters dated May 7 and May 8, 2001.
 The information submitted for consideration is substantially as set forth below.